 Without a doubt, fall is one of the best times of year to go camping.
 The fair-weather crowds have subsided, the sweltering heat has passed and the leaves have started to turn.
 If you enjoy the outdoors, now is the perfect time to get outside.
-But fall camping also comes with its own set of challenges.
+Before you go, get prepped to eat well with some essential recipes for fall camping.

-While hot dogs and potato salad may have worked over Fourth of July weekend, fall has us yearning for meals that warm our bodies and raise our spirits.
+While hot dogs and potato salad may have worked over the Fourth of July weekend, fall has us yearning for meals that warm our bodies and raise our spirits.
 It’s time for comfort food!
-So to help you embrace the season, we’ve put together a menu of our favorite cold weather meals.
+So to help you embrace the season, we’ve compiled a list of a few of our favorite recipes for fall camping.
 Eat well, stay warm and keep exploring.

 When the temperature starts to drop, nothing warms you up like a hot bowl of chili.
 This hearty stew may have gotten its start on cattle drives across Texas, but it has since become a pillar of campfire cooking all across the country.
 Easy to make, ready in minutes, loaded with flavor, and with an extra spicy kick, this meal is certain to warm you up in more ways than one.